Bumper Covers vs Bumpers - What's the Difference?

 Do Bumper Covers Come Painted?

 Since vehicles themselves can have numerous color options, typically bumper covers do not come pre-painted.
-Most bumper covers will come primed and ready-to-paint.
+Most bumper covers will come primed and ready to paint.
 Meaning that after installation all you need to do is take it to your local paint shop for a final finishing paint job and clear coat.
-Most reliable auto-body shops that offering painting as a service will be able to paint-to-match so that your new paint job will be closely matching your existing color.
+Most reliable auto-body shops that offer painting as a service will be able to paint-to-match so that your new paint job will closely match your existing color.

 More recently, bumper covers have also become a popular way to significantly change the look and appearance of your vehicle in an inexpensive fashion.
 Often, these bumper covers would be part of a full-body kit modification upgrade or drift-style appearance update.
 Aside from drastically altering the look of your vehicle, replacing an old, worn, or damaged bumper cover can get your car back to looking brand new.
 Instead of trying to fix multiple dents, chipping paint, and deterioration, it can be more effective and economical to replace the entire cover.